dedeswim/hugo-personal-website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2017-07-01"
   date_end = ""
   description = "Awarded to 11 out of 35 students that participated in the selection.
-Fullscholarship for the one-year exchange in Shanghai."
+Full scholarship for the one-year exchange in Shanghai."

 +++